 Procurement card reviewers have the responsibility to report instances of misuse.
 Supervisors have the responsibility to suspend or terminate card privileges in instances of misuse, and report them to the Credit Card Program Manager.
 As the Supervisor approving the issuance of the card to the cardholder, the Supervisor is responsible for verifying proper use and monthly reconciliation of the card by the cardholder or other designated individual and signs to this effect on the monthly "Cardholder Activity Statement".

 Improper use of the card may also result in disciplinary action, up to and including termination of employment.Strategic Procurement Services may cancel procurement cards for non-adherence to the Procurement Card Policy and Procedures.

-It is the responsibility of the department head and the cardholder to ensure Strategic Procurement Services is notified no less than 2 weeks prior to cardholder leaving the University upon termination of employment, sabbatical, maternity or parental leave or any other applicable circumstances.
+It is the responsibility of the department head and the cardholder to ensure Strategic Procurement Services is notified no less than 2 weeks prior to cardholder leaving the University upon termination of employment, sabbatical, maternity or parental leave, retirement, moving to Emeritus status, or any other applicable circumstances.

 Identifying Phishing scams